Securing the Electric Vehicle Charging Infrastructure: Communication protocols linking various EV ecosystem entities

 \chapter{\nohyphens{Communication protocols linking \tnl various EV ecosystem entities}}

 Communication protocols provide a set of rules and guidelines to facilitate communication and data exchange between two or more entities.
-A protocol would define the interface between two or more interacting entities to ensure compatibility between these different systems\footnote{Ferwerda, R., Bayings, M., Van der Kam, M. and Bekkers, R., 2018.
-Advancing E-roaming in Europe: towards a single “language” for the European charging infrastructure.
-World Electric Vehicle Journal, 9(4), p.50.\url{https://www.mdpi.com/2032-6653/9/4/50}}.
+A protocol would define the interface between two or more interacting entities to ensure compatibility between these different systems~\cite{ferwerda2018advancing}.

 Management of BEV charging requires increasing need for coordination and communication between various mobility and energy entities, see Figure~\ref{fig:v2g-ecosystem-information-flow-horizontal}.
 Specifically, informational and control objects need to be exchanged between BEV chargers and entities to allow electricity system support, such as electricity demand peak reduction.
 Information exchanged such as car identification, battery state of charge (SoC), battery size, energy required for the next trip would flow up across entities.
 Based on that information and on information collected from the electricity system infrastructure (e.g. frequency, current, and voltage data), chargers' power set points are determined and sent down to control the charging process, ensuring proper integration of vehicles into the electricity grid.